South Africa and Australia are locked in to face off at Lord's after both ended the WTC cycle in hot form

 What ball will be used?

-It's yet to be confirmed by the ICC but the Dukes ball was used for the two previous World Test Championship finals at Southampton in 2021 and The Oval in 2023.
+The Dukes ball will again be used at Lord's as it was for the two previous World Test Championship finals at Southampton in 2021 and The Oval in 2023.
 Dukes brand is the ball used by England for Test matches in the country, and features a more pronounced seam and is harder than the Australian-made Kookaburra ball used in both Australia and South Africa.
+Australian men's selection chair George Bailey said the Dukes ball, the venue and the opposition would "all be factors" in trying to settle on an XI for the final.

 What if it's a draw?